AxelNennker/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## Purpose
 A transaction specific request parameter purpose as speicified in [openid-connect-4-identity-assurance-1_0-13](https://openid.net/specs/openid-connect-4-identity-assurance-1_0.html#name-transaction-specific-purpos) MUST be used to allow a SP to state the purpose for the transfer of End-User data it is asking for.
-The purpose string example MUST use below format for interoperability
+The purpose string MUST use below format for interoperability

 `dpv:<dpvValue>`